-Derek Kealii Polischuk is associate professor of piano and director of piano pedagogy at the Michigan State University College of Music.
-Originally from San Diego, Polischuk studied with Krzysztof Brzuza before attending the University of Southern California Thornton School of Music, where he received the Doctor of Musical Arts degree with distinction under the tutelage of renowned piano pedagogue Daniel Pollack.
-On graduating from the Thornton School in 2006, Polischuk was named Most Outstanding Graduate.
+Derek Kealii Polischuk is professor of piano and director of piano pedagogy at the Michigan State University College of Music.
+Originally from San Diego, Polischuk studied with Krzysztof Brzuza before attending the University of Southern California, where he received the Doctor of Music Arts degree in Piano Performance with distinction under the tutelage of Daniel Pollack.

-An enthusiastic supporter of the education of young musicians at every age, ability and background, Polischuk has presented at meetings of piano teachers in the United States and Canada, including the Music Teachers National Association, the National Group Piano and Pedagogy Conference, and the Multidisciplinary Research in Music Pedagogy Conference.
-He has adjudicated piano competitions across the United States and teaches a studio a prizewinning pianists at the undergraduate, graduate and pre-college levels.
-He has published articles in Clavier Magazine and in the MTNA e-jounal on the topics of improvisation, outreach, and piano instruction for students with autism spectrum disorders.
-Polischuk is the founder and director of the “Celebrating the Spectrum” Piano Festival for advanced pianists on the Autism Spectrum.
+An enthusiastic supporter of the education of musicians at every age, ability and background, Polischuk has presented at conferences around the world, including the Music Teachers National Association, the National Group Piano and Pedagogy Conference, the Multidisciplinary Research in Music Pedagogy Conference, the National Conference on Keyboard Pedagogy, the DOCTRID Conference in Ireland, the ABLE Assembly at Berklee College, and at universities and conservatories across China.
+Polischuk serves on NCKP’s Committee for Teaching Students with Special Needs and the Advisory Board of the Orange County School of the Arts Pianist Program.
+Polischuk is a founder and director of the “Celebrating the Spectrum” Piano Festival for advanced pianists on the Autism Spectrum.
+Polischuk’s book “Transformational Piano Teaching,” described by Dr. Alice M. Hammel of James Madison University as “a world of piano pedagogy where anyone and everyone is welcome and included in the art and joy of playing the piano” and Stewart Gordon of the University of Southern California as “a landmark in the field of piano pedagogy” is available from Oxford University Press.
 At Michigan State University, Polischuk has been the recipient of the Curricular Service-Learning and Civic Engagement Award, and the Teacher-Scholar Award, given in recognition of exceptional skill in teaching.

 Terra Incognita: Impromptus by Franz Schubert and Thomas Osborne